Archduke John of Austria: Post military

 Tired of warfare, John turned away from the military and developed a great interest for nature, technology and agriculture.
 He collected minerals and was active as an alpinist and hunter in the Duchy of Styria.
 In his early days Archduke John and his brother Louis had the habit of travelling to France, where the latter married Madame de Gueroust.
-In 1815, on his visit to the United Kingdom, John received a Doctor honoris causa degree from the University of Edinburgh.
+In 1815, on his visit to the Britain, John received a Doctor honoris causa degree from the University of Edinburgh.

 In the history of Styria, he is remembered as a great modernizer and became an important figure of identification for Styrians.
 His proximity to the people is given evidence to by his many contacts with the common man, by wearing the local Tracht, the Steireranzug, and by collecting and promoting the material and spiritual culture of the country.

 In 1811, he founded the Joanneum Museum in Graz and the predecessor of Graz University of Technology.
 Some other foundations were initiated by him, such as the Styrian State Archive 1817, the Steiermärkisch-Ständische Montanlehranstalt, which was founded in 1840 in Vordernberg and later became the University of Leoben, the Styrian Society for Agriculture 1819, the Mutual Fire Insurance, the Styrian Building Society, the Landesoberrealschule in 1845 and the Society for Styrian History in 1850.
 His routing of the Austrian Southern Railway from Vienna to Trieste over the Semmering Pass and through the Mura and Mürz valleys to Graz is particularly notable.
-The inheritance of his maternal uncle Duke Albert Casimir of Teschen enabled him to acquire a tin factory in Krems near Voitsberg and coal mines near Köflach, thereby he also became an industrialist.
+The inheritance of his maternal uncle Albert Casimir, Duke of Teschen enabled him to acquire a tin factory in Krems near Voitsberg and coal mines near Köflach, thereby he also became an industrialist.
 In 1840, he bought the Stainz dominion.
 He was already the lord of the Brandhof manor in Mariazell.

 In 1829, he married Anna Plochl (1804–1885), the daughter of Jakob Plochl, postmaster of Aussee, and his wife Maria Anna Pilz, during a nocturnal ceremony in Brandhof.
 By this morganatic marriage, John was excluded from succession to the throne.
 Emperor Francis elevated Anna to a "Baroness of Brandhofen" in 1834 and in 1839 she gave birth to a son, Franz, the only child from the marriage.
 His descendants were styled "Counts of Meran" and "Barons of Brandhofen", Proprietors of Stainz and Brandhofen.

 John was also a passionate mountaineer in the Eastern Alps and attempted to be the first to climb the Großvenediger.
 For that reason, the Erzherzog-Johann-Hütte (Adlersruhe) at the Grossglockner, and the Archduke John's Vanilla Orchid (Nigritella rubra subsp. archiducis-joannis), an orchid growing on mountain meadows, are named after him.